 - Introducing more apprenticeship routes into healthcare careers

 - Improving staff retention through career development and flexible working

 - Harnessing technology like AI to increase productivity

 The plan sets ambitious targets for expanding the NHS clinical workforce through domestic training pathways.
 It also aims to reduce over-reliance on overseas recruitment.
 If goals are met, the NHS could have at least 60,000 more doctors and 170,000 more nurses by 2036.
 The government has pledged over £2.4 billion in additional funding over 5 years to support the plan.

-The NHS plan also focuses on recruiting and training more apprentices to create earn-while-you-learn pathways into healthcare careers.
-VR simulations can provide apprentices with clinical exposure they may not get through workplace training alone.
-Portable VR headsets mean learning can happen anytime, anywhere at the clinician’s own pace.
+The NHS Long Term Workforce Plan also focuses on expanding apprenticeships to create earn-while-you-learn pathways into healthcare careers.
+Virtual reality (VR) medical simulations can provide clinical exposure apprentices may not get from on-the-job training alone.
+Portable VR headsets enable learning anytime, anywhere at the learner’s own pace.

-For experienced NHS staff, VR training keeps clinical skills sharp through continuing education.
-By practicing infrequent or high-risk procedures in VR, overall patient safety and outcomes improve.
-VR training is shown to boost confidence and readiness among experienced nurses returning to practice after extended leave.
+For experienced National Health Service staff, VR training maintains clinical skills through continuing education.
+Practicing infrequent or high-risk procedures in VR improves overall patient safety and outcomes.
+Studies show VR training boosts confidence for experienced nurses returning after extended leave.

-At i3 Simulations, our library of VR experiences covers the clinical domains outlined as workforce priorities, including primary care, diagnostics, and community nursing.
-As the NHS moves to implement this transformative workforce plan, we look forward to supplying VR tools that will strengthen the healthcare workforce at all stages of education and career development.
+At i3 Simulations, our library of virtual reality experiences covers clinical domains like emergency medicine, diagnostics, and nursing.
+As the NHS implements this transformative workforce plan, we offer VR training tools to strengthen the healthcare workforce through the entire career journey – from education to professional development.